Mutation and Random Matrix Theory: RMT, Phase Transition and Evolution

+A single DNA is constructed of two {\it{sugar phosphate backbones}}, four {\it{nucleotides}} (see fig. \eqref{DNA}) and two AT and GC {\it{base pairs}}.
+GC content of a DNA segment, which is the percentage of nitrogenous bases in a DNA, can affect the stability of the DNA molecule.
+GC base pairs are held together by three hydrogen bonds, compared to two AT base pairs, making GC-rich DNA more thermally stable.
+This stability plays a role in the structure and function of genomic DNA, influencing aspects like gene expression and chromatin organization.

+We consider that each AT or GC base pair in the DNA represents a force on a specific distribution with zero mean and determined variance $\mathcal{V}$.
+These forces are related to the potential energy $F=-\nabla U$, therefore each covalent bond carries an amount of potential energy.
+In DNA, the energy can differ from one bond to another.
+For example, an AT bond on one part of the DNA can have slightly different energy than the AT bond on the other part.
+That is possible since this energy depends on the location of the nucleotides and many other side effects of the potentials of other objects.
+By seeing this bond energy as a random variable, get picked by the time from a Gaussian disterbution, the DNA can have statistical distribution in terms of energy eigenvalues.

+\\ One can define a theory with Hamiltonian $H$ as a unitary matrix with random entries of the size of the number of DNA bonds $N$, in which the energy eigenvalues show the amount of the potential energy of each pair in each generation step in the whole ensemble.
+One can find the energy eigenvalues of each cell's DNA by diagonalization of H:

+Where $\lambda_{\text{AT}}^{(i)}$ and $\lambda_{\text{GC}}^{(i)}$ is the energy of AT and GC for the $i$th pair respectively.
+Note that the structure of this theory is unknown and we are only extrapolate the general results by considering a system with such Hamiltonian.
+The ensemble is made of a large number of such matrices known as {\it{samples}}.
+Another picture would be an $n$ copy of DNA sequences (see fig.\eqref{Ncopies}).
+The values of entries in each sample could follow Gaussian or other random distributions.
+The randomness and the statistical behavior would be manifest at the limit $N\rightarrow \infty$.
+We discuss a hermitian system in this limit with a unitary matrix of Gaussian distribution.

+\\ For such a system with finite and constant coupling $g$, there is Columb-like force that causes the eigenvalues to repel at short energy spacings and a {\it{long-range spectral rigidity}} at large energy spacings \cite{RMT2}.
+In genetics, the bonds also have some similar correlations among each other and this shows that both systems may appear to have the same universal features.
+For example, In the context of bacterial genomes, a study has shown that there is often a negative correlation between AT and GC pairs, meaning that as the proportion of AT base pairs increases, the proportion of GC base pairs tends to decrease, and vice versa.
+This correlation can vary among different organisms and can be influenced by factors such as the replication mechanisms of DNA \cite{corr-eig}.

-In the decomposition of the cell, the DNA will separate into two branches to construct two other cells from the same gene.
-In the whole process, the matrix elements will change randomly, each bond in a specific variance, and that will lead to different matrices for both produced cells.
-The random matrix would choose one of the $m$ possible states (see fig. \eqref{natural-selection}) to start the reproduction process randomly.
-Each state has its probability weight and the one which has greater probability is more likely to be {\it{naturaly selected}}. \\If each state grows with $k_i$ generation where $i=1,...,m$ and each produce $N_{max}^{(i)}=2^{k_i}$ particles at the scrambling time $t_{*}^{(i)}$, than the probabilty of having $n$ genetic evolution is equal to:
+In cellular fission, the DNA will separate into two branches to construct two other cells from the same gene.
+In the whole process, the matrix elements will be generated randomly, each bond in a specific variance, and that will lead to completely different values for base pairs, for both produced cells.
+The cell will randomly choose one of the $m$ possible states (see fig. \eqref{natural-selection}) to start the replication process.
+Each state has its probability weight and the one which has greater probability is more likely to be {\it{naturaly selected}}.